Animals in Costa Rica

-Costa Rica harbors near 1.500 species of butterflies and 12.000 moths in the Lepidoptera order.
+Costa Rica harbors near 5% of all species of butterflies in the world.
+That is around 1.500 species of butterflies and 12.000 species of moths in the Lepidoptera order.
 The best time to observe butterflies in Costa Rica is during rainy season, from June to November.

 The most famous butterfly in Costa Rica is the Blue Morpho with its bright neon-blue iridescent wings and a wingspan of up to 15 cm.

 6 different species of Morpho butterflies live in Costa Rica.

 The largest butterfly in Costa Rica is the Owl Butterfly who can have a wingspan of up to 20 cm.
 It takes its name from the owl eyespots on the underside of its wings which scare off predators.